rodolfodpk/go-crablet/README.md

 [![License](https://img.shields.io/github/license/rodolfodpk/go-crablet)](https://github.com/rodolfodpk/go-crablet/blob/main/LICENSE)
 [![Go Version](https://img.shields.io/github/go-mod/go-version/rodolfodpk/go-crablet)](https://github.com/rodolfodpk/go-crablet/blob/main/go.mod)

 A Go implementation of the Dynamic Consistency Boundary (DCB) event store pattern, providing a simpler and more flexible approach to consistency in event-driven systems.
+Perfect for event sourcing applications that need:
+- Reliable audit trail of all state changes
+- Flexible querying across event streams
+- Easy state reconstruction at any point in time
+- Strong consistency guarantees
+- Support for complex business workflows

+Event sourcing is a pattern where all changes to application state are stored as a sequence of events.
+Instead of just storing the current state, you store the complete history of events that led to that state.
+This allows you to reconstruct past states, analyze how the system evolved, and build new views of the data without changing the original event log.

 ## Documentation